School Psychology, M.A. (restricted to Psychology, Ph.D. students—School concentration only)

-The MA in School Psychology is an option available for students enrolled in the School Psychology, Ph.D. who choose to take the additional steps to obtain the master’s degree concurrent with the doctoral program in School Psychology.
+The MA in School Psychology is an option available for students enrolled in the Psychology, Ph.D.
+(School concentration only) who choose to take the additional steps to obtain the master’s degree concurrent with the doctoral program in School Psychology.
 Students seeking a terminal master’s degree are not admitted to the program; instead, students admitted to the doctoral program are automatically admitted to the master’s program, if they desire that degree.

 The purpose of the School Psychology MA degree is to provide training for students enrolled in the PhD program in School Psychology to develop introductory skills and knowledge in historical and current foundations of school psychology practice and in evidence-based assessment and interventions related to students’ learning and behavior in school and school-related settings.